Division of Franklin

 The Division of Franklin is an Australian electoral division in Tasmania.

 The division is the southernmost in Australia, located in southern Tasmania around the state capital, Hobart.
 It is non-contiguous, with the two parts of the division separated by the Division of Clark, based around central Hobart.
-As at the 2016 election, slightly more than half its electors are located on the eastern shore of the River Derwent, incorporating the entire City of Clarence and the suburb of Old Beach from Brighton Council.
+As at the 2016 election, slightly more than half its electors are located on the eastern shore of the River Derwent, incorporating the entire City of Clarence, and the suburb of Old Beach from Brighton Council.
 The remaining electors in the division are drawn from the southern parts of the Kingborough Council such as Kingston, Tasmania and Blackmans Bay, generally south of the Huon Highway and including Bruny Island, and the entire Huon Valley Council.
 The division also includes the southern parts of the Tasmanian Wilderness World Heritage Area and Macquarie Island, neither of which have permanent populations.

+As a result of the redistribution in 2026, Franklin's boundaries would be changed to cede the Huon Valley and gain much of the Tasmanian south-east coast.
+This would take effect at the next general election.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.